 Sustainable Laboratory User Manual Working Group

-Industry Leads: Adana Johns, Christopher Kleingartner, and Jacob Werner, Perkins and Will
+Industry Leads: Adana Johns, Christopher Kleingartner, Maria Montgomery, and Jacob Werner, Perkins and Will

 The Sustainable Laboratory User Manual working group was launched in October 2019 to create a new tool to enable sustainable laboratory operations.
 The manual is envisioned as: